DuckDuckPig/CH-ACWE/README.md

 - The script `analizeGrowthAndIntensity.py`compares segmentations to the input seed to allow the user to determine what differences exist between change of target cases and valid segmentations.
   - The script will report on the intensity of the input seed and each segmentation, providing min, mean, and max for each.
-  - The script will report the area of the input seed, area of each segmetnation, and the percentage of the initial seed that is retained in each segmentation
+  - The script will report the area of the input seed, area of each segmentation, and the percentage of the initial seed that is retained in each segmentation.
   - Before running this script be sure to adjust the variables in the `Key Variables` cell (`In[2]`) to point to the correct directories.
 - The Jupyter Notebook `Growth Rate and mean intensity_SingleCR.ipynb` reports the results from `analizeGrowthAndIntensity.py` for the user-specified CR.
 - The Jupyter Notebook `Change of Target Methology Check 5percent.ipynb` reports the list of change of target cases that were identified via the method implemented in the `smartConMap` function.